Generic Name: penciclovir (pen-SYE-kloe-vir)

 Possible side effects of penciclovir:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bad taste in mouth; burning, pain, flushing, or itching at the application site; headache.
+Bad taste in mouth; burning, pain, numbness, or itching at the application site.